Aldine Iqbal Registered Member MBACP (Accred)

 - You might simply be interested in your own personal development and want time and space to reflect on your life.

-I believe that the quality of the therapeutic relationship is essential to our counselling work, so I aim to develop a relationship based on respect, trust and honesty.
+I believe that the quality of the therapeutic relationship is essential so I aim to develop a relationship based on respect, trust and honesty.
 I am aware that, at first, you might feel anxious, vulnerable and sometimes ashamed about sharing personal aspects of your life with me and my commitment is to offer you a safe, confidential and non-judgmental space, where you can feel cared for and free to explore your experience of life and express your thoughts and feelings about the difficulties you are facing.

 What matters is what is important to you, no matter how big or small it might look to others.
 I work with what you choose to bring to our sessions.
 I am committed to help you find your own answers as ultimately only you really know what it is like to be in your life.